bartczernicki/VectorMathAIOptimizations/README.md

 | CosineSimilarityVectors1536DimensionsMultithread | 100000                  |  6.523 ms | 0.0808 ms | 0.0756 ms |     -70% |    1.6% |
 ```
 **Benchmark - VectorAVX**
+Goal of this benchmark is to show that AVX hardware extensions (SIMD math) with the supporting software runtime can dramatically improve the performance of vector math operations.
+Newer AMD & Intel CPUs include more AVX-512 hardware intrinsics.
+For vector bath, this basically allows to process more math over floating point numbers in less CPU instrunctions.
+The other important intersection is that the software runtime needs to be able to interface with the AVX hardware extensions. .NET 8 LTS has added a new TensorPrimitives library with hardware backoff and multi-targeting that offers the performance of AVX-128, AVX-256, AVX-512 (if available) with non-hardware failover.
 ```
 | Method                                | NumberOfVectorsToCreate | AVXType     | Mean      | Error    | StdDev   |
 |-------------------------------------- |------------------------ |------------ |----------:|---------:|---------:|-